 - Human Rights Act 1998: this Act involves the responsibility to maintain human rights and equal rights

 - Equality Act 2010: this Act commits educators to equal treatment

 - Data Protection Act 1998 and Freedom of Information Act 2000: these Acts commit institutions to the appropriate management of information

 - Racial and Religious Hatred Act 2006 and Terrorism Act 2000: these Acts include the existing measures for combatting extremism and terrorism

 The hosting and management of external speakers and events can be particularly complicated in light of such legislation and requires careful judgement.
 Several of the resources below may help providers navigate the complexity involved in free speech and events.

 If you’re interested in watching more videos around implementing the Prevent duty, please visit our talking heads video page.

 The Prevent training materials available on this site should help Legal Practitioners fulfil their role.
 Of particular relevance are the third and fourth training components, ‘Prevent duty in the context of other legislation and legal duties’ and ‘Implementing the Prevent duty and upholding the principles of academic freedom and freedom of speech’.

-Hosting and management of external speakers and events may require careful judgement be particularly complicated in light of such legislation.
-University UK’s 2011 Freedom of Speech on Campus: Rights and Responsibilities in UK Universities and their 2013 External Speakers in Higher Education may be useful to refer to, as may the gender segregation guidance published by the Equality and Human Rights Commission.
+Other helpful resources may include Universities UK’s 2011 Freedom of Speech on Campus: Rights and Responsibilities in UK Universities and their 2013 External Speakers in Higher Education report.
+As may the gender segregation guidance published by the Equality and Human Rights Commission.